 The other varieties are more mild to me, and I have to admit that golden beets are my all time favorite, but I don’t discriminate as you can tell by this salad. 🙂

 This roasted beet salad recipe utilizes the beets and the greens.
 Beet greens are a bit bitter, but that’s what makes this salad perfect.
 Slightly bitter beet greens with sweet roasted beets, juicy oranges, and savory goat cheese is one delicious combination.

 If you’re not into beet greens you can certainly substitute it with spinach, spring greens, or your favorite lettuce — it’s all good!
 And if you do use beet greens, they need to go through a good cleaning before you toss them in your salad as they’re pretty gritty.

-This Roasted Beet Salad with Goat Cheese and Orange is a beet lover’s paradise.
+This Roasted Beet Salad is a beet lover’s paradise.
 It’s sweet, savory, and completely delicious.
 And all that color is guaranteed to brighten your day!